leogomesdev/express_presentation/README.md

 # Express Presentation

-Presentation about Express (a Node.js Framework) usage for all the company
+This is an example used for a presentation on using Express (a Node.js Framework).

 ## Requirements